-5 Providing education.
+Providing education during the first 5 days of a suspension or permanent exclusion

-During the first 5 days of a suspension or permanent exclusion
+During the first 5 days of a suspension, if the pupil is not attending alternative (AP) provision, the Headteacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
+Our Class Dojo system will be used for this.

-During the first 5 days of a suspension, if the pupil is not attending alternative (AP) provision, the headteacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
-Class Dojo will be used for this or work sent home by hand.
-If the pupil has a special educational need or disability, the headteacher will make sure that reasonable adjustments are made to the provision where necessary.
+If the pupil has a special educational need or disability, the Headteacher will make sure that reasonable adjustments are made to the provision where necessary.